Smoke Alarm Advice

 Where do I fit my smoke alarms?

-Smoke alarms are simply screwed into the ceilings and should be fitted as close to the centre of the room as possible, but at least 30 centimetres (12 inches) away from any wall or light fitting.
+Smoke alarms are usually screwed onto the ceilings, although specialist sticky pads can be used, and should be fitted as close to the centre of the room as possible, but at least 30 centimetres (12 inches) away from any wall or light fitting.
 You should always make sure that your alarm is fitted in a place where it can be heard throughout your home – particularly when you are asleep.

 If your home is on one level, you should fit the alarm in the hallway between the living and sleeping areas.
-If you have only one smoke alarm and two floors, put it where you can hear it when you’re asleep – in the ceiling at the top of the stairs leading to the bedrooms.
-Although ionisation and optical alarms are equally effective, optical alarms may be preferred in this particular situation as they are especially good at detecting slow-burning or smouldering fires.
+If you have only one smoke alarm and two floors, put it where you can hear it when you are asleep – on the ceiling at the top of the stairs leading to the bedrooms.

 If you have a TV or other large electrical appliance in your bedroom, you should fit a smoke alarm there.